tech

 Investigate the pilot light if the gas valve is working properly.
 You may have to relight the pilot numerous times.
 It must be kept burning.
 If it isn’t, the gas supply might be restricted because the gas line is obstructing it.

-If none of these procedures work, it’s time to purchase a more energy-efficient new water heater.
+If none of these procedures work, it’s time to purchase a newer and more energy-efficient water heater.
 To be sure, contact a plumbing specialist.

 4. Pilot Light is Out

-Even though it’s true that most modern heaters no longer have pilot lights, you should be aware that they now feature glow plugs or spark ignitors instead.
+Even though most modern heaters no longer have pilot lights, you should be aware that they now feature glow plugs or spark ignitors instead.
 If this is the case for you, you may need to contact a professional or try repairing it by consulting the owner’s manual.

 If your water heater has a pilot light, check to see whether there are any marks on the burner.
 If you can’t discover any, try this easy technique!